 ‘These three paragraphs give a terrible picture indeed of the disasters prophesied for the land of Egypt.
 It is the intelligence and competence of the central government itself that are mentioned here, designating it as a blundering,’ incompetent power led by fools and listening to the advice of fools!
 The proof of the foolishness of the government advisers is seen 1. in their ignorance of Jehovah and of his will, and their utter inability to see the disaster that lies at the end of their foolish plans, Isaiah 19:12, and also 2. in their blindness to the fact that their counsels have ended in disaster, Isaiah 19:13.
 ‘Palm branch and rush’ and ‘head or tail’ are expressions used figuratively for ‘all classes of society’.’

-Egypt will tremble as a woman who is afraid, Jeremiah 51:30 / Nahum 3:13.
-As a woman who easily fears because she is weak, so will the nation of Egypt be when God brings judgment upon her.
-Since these words of judgment came from a prophet of Judah, the Egyptians would come to fear the God of Judah.
+Here we read of the beginning of the eventual turning to the Lord on the part of some of the Egyptians.
+Note Isaiah 19:16, in the KJV uses the words will become like women being afraid.
+Egypt will tremble as a woman who is afraid, Isaiah 19:16 / Jeremiah 51:30 / Nahum 3:13.
+As a woman who easily fears because she is weak, Isaiah 19:16, so will the nation of Egypt be when God brings judgment upon her.
+Since these words of judgment came from a prophet of Judah, the Egyptians would come to fear the God of Judah, Isaiah 19:17.

-‘In that day’ is the day that Egypt is brought low.
+‘In that day’, Isaiah 19:18, is the day that Egypt is brought low.

 Barnes, in his commentary, says the following.

 ‘That is, the event recorded in this verse would occur in the series of events that the prophet saw respecting Egypt, Isaiah 4:1.
-The sense is, that somewhere in the general time here designated, Isaiah 19:4-17, the event here described would take place.
+The sense is that somewhere in the general time here designated, Isaiah 19:4-17, the event here described would take place.
 There would be an extensive fear of Yahweh, and an extensive embracing of the true religion, in the land of Egypt.’

 Archer, in his commentary, says the following.